-Fidus SBIC was organized as a limited partnership under the laws of Delaware on February 5, 2007 and received its license from the SBA on October 22, 2007 to operate as a SBIC under the Small Business Investment Act of 1958 ("SBA Act").
-The principals of Fidus SBIC sought an SBIC license in order to give Fidus SBIC access to attractive fixed-rate leverage guaranteed by the SBA.
-As of December 31, 2010, Fidus SBIC had total assets of \$147.7 million, representing investments in 17 portfolio companies.
-Prior to and upon consummation of the IPO, Fidus SBIC has had and will continue to have the same investment objectives and strategies as the Company, as summarized above.
+Fidus SBIC was organized as a limited partnership under the laws of the state of Delaware on February 5, 2007 and received its license from the SBA on October 22, 2007 to operate as a SBIC under the SBA Act.
+The principals of Fidus SBIC sought an SBIC license in order to give Fidus SBIC access to attractive fixed-rate SBA guaranteed debentures.
+As of June 30, 2011, Fidus SBIC had total assets of \$185.3 million, representing investments in 19 portfolio companies.
+Fidus SBIC has the same investment objectives and strategies as the Company, as summarized above.

-On March 1, 2011, Fidus SBIC filed its Registration Statement on Form N-5 with the Commission, as a co-registrant with the Company on the Company's N-2.
-As a result of the IPO and the Formation Transactions, Fidus SBIC could be deemed to fail to meet the requirements for exclusion from the definition of an investment company set forth in (1) Section 3(c)(1) by reason of subparagraph (A) of Section 3(c)(1) and (2) Section 3(c)(7) by virtue of its failure to qualify as a "qualified purchaser" within the meaning of Section 2(a)(51) by virtue of Rule 2a51-3(a) of the 1940 Act as the Company could be deemed to have been formed for the purpose of investing in Fidus SBIC.
-Accordingly, Fidus SBIC will file an election on Form N-54A to be regulated as a BDC under the 1940 Act in connection with the effectiveness of its Registration Statement on Form N-5.
-Fidus SBIC will be consolidated with the Company for financial reporting purposes.
+On March 1, 2011, Fidus SBIC filed its registration statement on Form N-5 with the Commission, as a co-registrant with the Company on its registration statement on Form N-2.
+As a result of the IPO and a series of transactions (the "Formation Transactions"), Fidus SBIC could be deemed to fail to meet the requirements for exclusion from the definition of an investment company set forth in (1) Section 3(c)(1) by reason of subparagraph (A) of Section 3(c)(1) and (2) Section 3(c)(7) by virtue of its failure to qualify as a "qualified purchaser" within the meaning of Section 2(a)(51) by virtue of Rule 2a51-3(a) of the 1940 Act as the Company could be deemed to have been formed for the purpose of investing in Fidus SBIC.
+Accordingly, on June 20, 2011, Fidus SBIC filed an election to be regulated as a BDC within the meaning of